 /mail clear- Clears your inbox; deletes all (if any) messages sent to you.

-Members can manage settings directly pertinent to their character; such as gamemode and immunity to health-based damage.
+Members can also manage settings of their character; such as gamemode, and health-based damage.

 /gamemode <creative | survival | adventure | spectator>- Sets your gamemode.